richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 ## Count & Splat Expression

-- Splat expression `var.list[*].id` is a concide way to express a common expression.
+- Splat expression `var.list[*].id` is a concise way to express a common expression.
 - This only works with lists, tuples and sets.
 - Here is an example `azurerm_virtual_network` resource block: